graphhopper/graphhopper/README.md

 ### Installation and Usage

+Java and Maven are required.

-Install Java and Maven.
-Then import the area you want to do map-matching on:
+Then you need to import the area you want to do map-matching on:

 ```bash
 ./map-matching.sh action=import datasource=./some-dir/osm-file.pbf [vehicle=car]
 ```

+The parameter vehicle defines the routing profile like `bike`, `motorcycle` or `foot`.
+For all supported values see the variables in the EncodingManager class of GraphHopper.

+If you have already imported a datasource with a specific profile, you need to remove the folder graph-cache in your map-matching-master directory.

-and then do these matches:
+Now you can do these matches:
 ```bash
 ./map-matching.sh action=match gpx=./track-data/.*gpx
 ```